 Fanon Discontinuity: The only thing that isn't guaranteed to fall under here for someone somewhere is early-to-mid season 1.
 Beyond that, it varies massively.

-Growing the Beard: A lot of fans were hooked right from the outset but the fourth episode of the series "Walkabout" where we find out Locke couldn't walk before the crash is the earliest episode to hint at deeper supernatural elements on the island and is remembered for having the series' first big plot twist.
+Growing the Beard: Many fans were hooked right from the outset.
+But the fourth episode of the series, "Walkabout", where we find out Locke couldn't walk before the crash, is the earliest episode to hint at deeper supernatural elements on the island and is remembered for having the series' first big plot twist.

 The clicking noise of the Monster when its travelling, just hearing it leads to so many an Oh Crap moment from the Losties when they realise its near.